Akhil920/sql-fundamentals/Basics/data-dbms-database.md

     3. Arithmetic
 ***

-2. Types of Functions in SQL: Broadly speaking, there are 2 types of Functions.
+2. **Types of Functions in SQL**: Broadly speaking, there are 2 types of Functions.
 Single Row Functions and Multi-row functions

-a: Types of Single-row Functions in SQL:
+a: Types of Single-row Functions in SQL: These functions are further classified into the below:

 a.
 Numeric/Arithmetic Functions

 b.
 Aggregate Functions

 c.
 String Functions

 d.
 Date Functions

 e.
 Character Functions

+b: Multi-row Functions: Decode & Joins are popular Multi-row functions.

 ***
 Fragments of Database: